WHEN: 9.30am-4.00pm, Friday 30th August, Saturday 31st August & Sunday 1st September 2019

 Day 2 : Equip yourself with mould making skills for sculpture.
-Today you’ll create a waste mould from Agenate with a 2-part plaster casing.
+Today you’ll create a reusable silicone mould that you can take home along with your sculpture.
 You’ll also learn about appropriate part lines and the importance of considering undercuts and other common traps.

 Day 3: On day three you’ll arrive bright and early to open your mould and pour your cast in plaster of Paris or concrete.
 You’ll discuss the best casting procedures and how to fix any problems in the cast once it is out of the mould.